Bridgewater Medical CentreHenry StreetLeighLancashire, WN7 2PETel: 01942 481815

-Travel health clinics are undertaken by prior appointment with the practice Nurse at a time convenient to the patient Mondays to Thursdays.
+Travel health clinics are undertaken by prior appointment with the practice Nurse at a time convenient to the patient Monday, Tuesday, Wednesday or Friday.

 The Wigan GP Extended Hours now offer appointments with Nurses for a variety of services and reviews between 18:30pm – 20:00pm weekdays and 10:00am – 16:00pm Saturdays.

 The appointments are for: